 You must also have a clear reason for refinancing.
-There are a number of reasons that can help you meet this requirement, from lower interest rates to a lower monthly payment.
+There are a number of reasons that can help you meet this refinancing requirement, from lower interest rates to a lower monthly payment.
+With some differences, these are like the FHA tangible net benefit rules.
 Keep in mind that not every lender who offers VA loans also offers IRRRLs.

 - You must already have a USDA loan.

-- You must have made on-time payments on your loan for at least the last six consecutive months.
+- You must have made on-time payments (defined as not being late by 30 days or more) on your loan for at least the last 6 consecutive months.

 - You must have had your existing USDA loan for at least 12 months before you refinance.

 - You must meet the USDA’s current debt-to-income (DTI) requirements.